The Bankrate promise

 The term fintech might conjure futuristic ideas of the merging of traditional finances with technology.
-But fintech already likely holds a prominent place in your daily life.
+But chances are fintech already holds a prominent place in your daily life.

 If you value the convenience of quick money transfers among friends and family, then you are already enjoying one aspect of fintech.
 An easy example of fintech includes any mobile payments you’ve made via Venmo, Apple Pay, Zelle or similar payment platforms.